-But here’s the issue I have: Tipsters should generally be recommending you odds on a betting exchange — where you’ll get the best odds possible.
+But here’s the issue I have: Tipsters should generally be recommending you odds on a betting exchange — where you’ll get the best price possible.
 Instead they’re recommending Bookmakers, where you’ll get inferior odds.

 The problem stems from the fact that they’ll earn a lot more from the hefty commission % on losses incurred at Bookmakers than a share of the (relatively minuscule) commission earned on winnings at the Exchange.
 There’s little motivation to promote betting exchanges.

 CLAIM UP TO £100 IN FREE BETS FROM THEIR SPORTSBOOK.